danielthomas-econ/schelling_income_model/idea_sketch.md

 ## agent behavior
-divide agents into different income brackets in a lognormal distribution. we have deciles until the highest tiers, where it becomes 90-95%ile, 95-99%ile, 99%ile+ (done ✅)
+assign agent income based on `income_quantile.csv`, which is a quantile function of india's income distribution derived from CMIE data (done ✅)

-perhaps add a pareto tail to the top earners to make it more realistic, because the sim vastly underestimates the number of high earners (not done yet, might do in the future)
+divide agents into different income brackets. we have deciles until the highest tiers, where it becomes 90-95%ile, 95-99%ile, 99%ile+ (done ✅)

 give each agent a location in a 10x10 grid. each 1x1 square is called a neighborhood, assign each one a number (done ✅)

-agents want at least x% of their neighbors (other agents living in the neighborhood) to be of an equal or higher income category than them (done ✅)
+agents want at least x% of their neighbors (other agents living in the neighborhood) to be of an equal or higher income category than them (done ✅). currently testing to see the effects of agents wanting x% of their neighbors to have +-1 income bracket as them.

 we go through every agent and check their happiness status. one massive list of arrays with True/False to check if agent is happy (done ✅)